MathRoda/DashCoin/README.md

  ## Contact
-you can connect with me here [Linked In](https://www.linkedin.com/in/mathroda/) .
+you can connect with me here [LinkedIn](https://www.linkedin.com/in/mathroda/) .